pohly/enhancements/keps/sig-node/4381-dra-semantic-parameters/README.md

 All of this information gets stored in the allocation result inside the ResourceClaim status.
-For the example above, the result produced by the scheduler is simply the list of IDs of the selected sub-partitions:
+For the example above, the result produced by the scheduler is simply the list of IDs of the selected named resource:

 ```yaml
 # Matches with the SemanticResourceHandle Go type defined below.